johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-07-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 description: 'By combining npx and Azure Artifacts, you can deliver your command line application to consumers in a way that is easy to use and secure.'
 ---

-The [`npx` command](https://docs.npmjs.com/cli/v8/commands/npx) is a powerful tool for running CLI tools shipped as npm packages, without having to install them globally.
-It's typically used to run packages on the public npm registry.
+The [`npx` command](https://docs.npmjs.com/cli/v8/commands/npx) is a powerful tool for running CLI tools shipped as npm packages, without having to install them globally. `npx` is typically used to run packages on the public npm registry.
 However, if you have a private npm feed, you can also use `npx` to run packages available on that feed.

 Azure Artifacts is a feature of Azure DevOps that supports publishing npm packages to a feed for consumption.
 By combining `npx` and Azure Artifacts, you can deliver your CLI tool to consumers in a way that's easy to use and secure.